rweather/interprogram/doc/reference.md

 Reserved words are any that correspond to a single-word keyword:

+    ADD         INFINITE*   PAUSE       THIS
-    ADD         INPUT       POSITIVE    TIMES
+    BY*         INPUT       POSITIVE    TIMES
-    CALL        IS          REPLACE     TITLE
+    CALL*       IS          REPLACE     TITLE
-    ELSE        MODULO      RETURN      TO
+    ELSE*       MODULO*     RETURN*     TO*
-    EMPTY       NEGATIVE    SET         ZERO
+    EMPTY*      NEGATIVE    SET         ZERO
-    FINITE      NONE        SUBTRACT
+    FINITE*     NONE        SUBTRACT
-    IF          OUTPUT      THEN
+    IF          OUTPUT      THEN*

-    INFINITE    PAUSE       THIS
+Asterisks indicate reserved words that are part of Extended INTERPROGRAM, but not the Classic INTERPROGRAM syntax.

 Reserved words cannot be used as variable or label names.